Crate & Barrel: International expansion

 Crate & Barrel Holdings has 22 stores in Canada, Colombia, Costa Rica, Mexico, Peru, Philippines, Singapore, Taiwan and United Arab Emirates.
 In September 2008, Crate & Barrel opened its first location outside the United States, at Yorkdale Shopping Centre in Toronto, Ontario, Canada.
 A new two-story 35000 sqft building, similar to other newly opened stores in the U.S., was constructed.
 A second Canadian store in Calgary opened in October 2009.
 A third Canadian store opened in Mississauga, Ontario, on October 28, 2010, at Square One Shopping Centre.
 Additional stores opened in 2011 in Edmonton, Alberta at Southgate Centre, another in Spring 2012 at Carrefour Laval Shopping Centre in Laval, Quebec, and another in Oakridge Centre mall in Vancouver, British Columbia, in early 2013.
 Future international expansion in Canada and possibly other countries is also reportedly planned.

 In the fall of 2009, the company reported plans to open two stores in Dubai in 2010 via a franchise agreement with Al Tayer Group.

 Crate & Barrel opened its first Asian store in Singapore in January 2013, occupying two floors at Ion Orchard.

 Crate & Barrel has three stores in Taiwan, one is in Taipei and the other in Taoyuan and Taichung.

 Crate & Barrel opened its first store in Peru in 2015, and opened its first store in Colombia in December 2016 in Bogota- Parque La Colina Mall, via a franchise agreement with Falabella (retail store).

 In July 2017, Crate & Barrel opened its first store in Central America in Escazú, Costa Rica, inside Avenida Escazú mall.

 Management

 Barbara Turf, first hired in 1968, succeeded Gordon Segal as CEO of the company in May 2008.
 In November 2008, it was reported that sales for the prior year for the chain were $1.3 billion.
 Turf retired in 2012.
 Sascha Bopp was named to replace her.
 Sascha Bopp departed August 2014.
 While a replacement was sought, Otto Group asked Segal to return as a consultant.

 Doug Diemoz, formerly with competitors Restoration Hardware and Williams Sonoma, became CEO of Crate & Barrel on August 1, 2015.
 Doug Diemoz departed April 2017.
 It was announced Neela Montgomery would assume his role.

 Neela Montgomery, former member of the executive board with the Otto Group, led the company as CEO until August 2020, ending six-years with the Otto Group.

-Janet Hayes became the CEO of Crate & Barrel Holdings, a global home furnishings retailer including the brands Crate & Barrel, Crate & Kids, CB2, and Hudson Grace on August 1, 2020.
+Janet Hayes became the CEO of Crate & Barrel Holdings on August 1, 2020.